SoftwareAG/c8y-docs/content/apama/advanced-bundle/control-access.md

 By default, all users can see the same set of pages (according to the limitations above).
-You can also restrict the visibility of the pages to only users who have the permission ROLE_ANALYTICSBUILDER_READ or ROLE_EPLAPPS_READ, which can be assigned directly to users or via groups (see also [Managing permissions](/users-guide/administration/#managing-permissions) in the *User guide*).
+You can also restrict the visibility of the pages to only users who have the permission ROLE_ANALYTICSBUILDER_READ or ROLE_EPLAPPS_READ, which can be assigned directly to users or via groups (see also [Administration > Managing permissions](/users-guide/administration/#managing-permissions) in the *User guide*).
 To enable this, set the category of the tenant option to `streaminganalytics` and the `applicationAccess` key to the value "role"
 (see also the information on [tenant options](/reference/tenants/#option) in the *Reference guide*) or use a curl command as given in the example below: